 Rotor or Blade Safety: Each WECS shall be equipped with both a manual and automatic braking device capable of stopping the WECS operation in high winds.

-Tower Access: To prevent unauthorized climbing, WECS shall be enclosed by a locked protective fence at least ten (10) feet high topped with barbed or razer wire fence and must comply with at least one of the following provisions:
+Tower Access: To prevent unauthorized climbing, WECS shall be enclosed by a locked protective fence at least ten (10) feet high topped with barbed or razor wire fence and must comply with at least one of the following provisions:

 External tower climbing apparatus shall not be located within twelve (12) feet of the ground.